ScrumptiousLaroi/DecompositionAnalyzer/README.md

-# 🌍 Material Detective
+# 🌍 Decomposition Analyzer
-**Material Detective** is an app designed to promote sustainability by identifying materials, educating users on their environmental impacts, and suggesting eco-friendly alternatives.
+**Decomposition Analyzere** is an app designed to promote sustainability by identifying materials, educating users on their environmental impacts, and suggesting eco-friendly alternatives.

 ---